Insights into the physics of neutron star interiors from pulsar glitches: Basic formalism for glitch modelling

 \subsection{Spin-up due to a starquake}

-In their original work, Baym and collaborators assumed that the unresolved spin-up is due to a change in the moments of inertia after a starquake, following the abrupt release of part of the stress accumulated in the crustal solid during the whole NS's life.
-The solid crust formed when the rotation rate was higher, so that its subsequent relaxation towards a less oblate shape (because of the spin-down) may be realized via a sequence of failures.
-Within this picture, the loose component, whose location and extension within the star is unknown, only serves the purpose to explain why the slow post-glitch relaxation proceeds over the timescale~$\tau_{exp}$.
+In their original work, \citet{BAYM1969} assumed that the unresolved spin-up is due to a change in the moments of inertia after the abrupt release of part of the stress accumulated in the crustal solid during the whole NS's life.
+Since the solid crust forms when the frequency of the newborn pulsar is high, it will tend to relax towards a less oblate shape via a sequence of failures (crustquakes) as the star spins down~\cite{RUDERMAN1969}.
+Within this picture, the loose component (the superfluid, whose exact location and extension within the star is unknown), only serves the purpose of explaining why the slow post-glitch relaxation proceeds over the timescale~$\tau_{\rm{r}}$.

-We can use the linear system in \eqref{baym1} and \eqref{baym2} to study the relaxation after a spin-up induced by a starquake \citep[see also][]{pines1974,shapiroBook}.
-We already have the general solution, so we just have to link the initial condition $\Omega_{so}^0$ with the angular velocity jump due to a change in the moments of inertia.
-The starquake can be modelled as an instantaneous (i.e.\ unresolved) global change at $t=0$, such that
+We can use the linear friction model in \eqref{baym1} and \eqref{baym2} to study the relaxation after a spin-up induced by a starquake \cite{pines1974,shapiroBook}.
+We already have the general solution \eqref{sol_gen}, so we just have to link the initial condition $\Omega_{so}^0$ to the angular velocity jump following a change in the moments of inertia.
+The quake can be modelled as an instantaneous global perturbation at $t=0$, such that

-where $\epsilon_{s,o}>0$ since the star should evolve towards a less oblate shape, while the sign of $\epsilon_{\tau,\infty}$ is undetermined.
-Assuming the star to be in the steady state before the starquake, the post-glitch relaxation can be written in terms of the pre-glitch parameters and the relative variations $\epsilon$,
+where $\epsilon_{s,o}>0$ since the star should evolve towards a less oblate shape, while the signs of $\epsilon_{\tau,\infty}$ are undetermined.
+Assuming the star to be in the steady-state before the starquake, the post-glitch relaxation can be written in terms of the pre-glitch parameters and the relative variations $\epsilon$:

 where, again, $\Omega_{so}^\infty=|\dot{\Omega}_\infty| \tau$ is the pre-starquake steady-state lag (all the quantities but $\epsilon$ in \eqref{quillo} refer to some instant before the starquake, including $\Omega_o^0$).